Prohibition is still to be achieved in the home, alternative care settings and day care.

 There is no explicit prohibition of corporal punishment of children in the Law on Guarantees of the Rights of the Child 1998, the Law on Guardianship and Custody 2008, the Criminal Code 1996, the Code on Administrative Offences 2001 or the Constitution 1993.
 President’s decree No. 761 dated 1 June 2012 “On the national strategy of activities in the interests of children for 2012-2017” states that one of the measures focused on the formation of a safe and comfortable family environment is the creation and adoption of a programme promoting intolerance to any forms of violence and corporal punishment of children.
 However, no such programme appears to exist.

 The Council of Europe’s petition against all corporal punishment, part of its campaign to achieve prohibition in all member states, was supported by Russian officials but to our knowledge there have been no moves towards law reform on the issue.
-A draft Law on Domestic Violence is being drafted.
+A Law on Domestic Violence is being drafted - in 2017, it was “pending adoption”.
 Draft amendments to the Code of Administrative Offences have been submitted to the State Duma: the aim of the bill is to prohibit insulting harassment, vulgar language and other intentional behaviour disturbing the public order or peace of citizens conducted at home.

 In December 2014, the member of the Federation Council proposed amendments to the Criminal Code introducing higher liability for intentional minor harm to health (art.
 115), beating (art.
 116) and torture (art.
 117) committed against relatives or former relatives.
 Amendments to the Criminal Code were voted in July 2016, modifying article 116 to include having a family relationship with the victim an aggravating factor of battery and thus criminalising family violence.
 Article 116-1 was also added, making the first occurrence of battery without an aggravating factor an administrative offence.
 Both articles 116 and 116-1 refer to battery that does not cause “substantial bodily harm”.
 These amendments do not explicitly prohibit all corporal punishment of children.
 In January 2017, a Bill aiming to overturn these amendments and decriminalise family violence was voted by the Duma.
 The Bill removes from article 116 the mention of the family relationship as an aggravating factor, which makes the first occurrence of domestic violence an administrative offence under article 116-1.
 However, repeat offenses within a year can result in criminal prosecution.
 The Bill was promulgated into law in February 2017.